fedesilvaponte/Laravel-Helpers/README.md

 Create new project

-    laravel new testprject
+    laravel new testproject

 This command will:

-- Clone a laravel instalation from github to a defined directory.
+- Clone a laravel instalation from github to a defined directory and create a testproject directory inside.
-- Create a symlink to your local server public directory.
+- Create a symlink from you development directory to your local server public directory.
-- Set the correct file permissions to the storage directory
+- Set the correct file permissions to the storage directory inside laravel installation.
 - Download and install laravel generators (https://github.com/JeffreyWay/Laravel-Generator)

-#Instalation
+#Installation

 I'm working to make this process more friendly, for now you need to: